m-vojjala/tweeter/README.md

 # Tweeter App

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone that uses AJAX

 ## Getting Started